Adventures in Machine Learning

 In this article, we explored two key topics in Pandas: getting top N rows by group in a Pandas dataframe and creating a Pandas dataframe.
 We discussed the syntax for each topic, provided examples of how to use them, and recommended additional resources for Pandas tutorials and common operations.

 We hope this article was informative and helps you in your data analysis endeavors.
-In this article, we will discuss two important operations in Pandas: selecting data from a Pandas dataframe and filtering data in a Pandas dataframe.

 Selecting Data from a Pandas DataFrame